The Hairy Man: Tale type

+Russian scholarship classifies the tale as type 502, "Медный лоб" ("Copper Head"), of the East Slavic Folktale Classification (СУС): the prince frees the king's, his father, captive and is banished from home; he arrives at another court where his uncle usurps his place and he is forced to act as his servant; the exiled prince defeats an army or kills a zmei with the help of the now released captive.
 The tale is classified in the international Aarne-Thompson-Uther Index as tale type ATU 502, "The Wild Man as Helper": the king captures a wild man in the woods, but his son, the prince, releases him; in return, the wild man agrees to help him; the prince eventually gains a princess with the help of the wild man.

+Motifs

+According to Jack Haney, the story has existed in Russian since 1786, in printed editions.
+The captive can also be a bogatyr or a forest spirit (leshii), and "not infrequently" linked to copper.

 Variants

 This tale is known throughout Europe, in such variants as Iron John, Georgic and Merlin, and Guerrino and the Savage Man.
 A more widespread variant, found in Europe, Asia, and Africa, opens with the prince for some reason being the servant of an evil being, where he gains the same gifts, and the tale proceeds as in this variant; one such tale is The Magician's Horse.
+The East Slavic folktale index reports variants from Russia, Belarus, and Ukraine.